creativeprojects/gopenhab/README.md

 # gopenHAB

 Write your openHAB rules in Go.
+The awesomeness of openHAB rules with the simplicity of Go.

+I had some existing code written in Go that I needed to connect to openHAB.
+My first thought was to make a REST API to make this external system accessible from openHAB, but after fiddling with openHAB DSL rules and trying Jython scripts, I realised the best thing was to actually connect my system to the openHAB event bus and replicate a rule system, all in Go.

+In theory, everything you can do in a DSL rule or in Jython should be available.

-This is very much work in progress, but you can this working:
+This is very much work in progress, but you already get something like this working:

 ```go
 package main